andre-j3sus/ist-meic-notes/1st-semester/dad/1-consensus.md

 * In SMR we need to order the **commands** sent by the clients; thus we need to run **multiple instances** of consensus one after the other;
 * Use a different ser of proposers and acceptors for each consensus instance would be **inefficient** - so we want to keep the same set of proposers and acceptors for multiple instances;
-* Proposers should be learners, to avoid proposers from proposing values that have already been accepted in other instances.
+* **Proposers should be learners**, to avoid proposers from proposing values that have already been accepted in other instances.

 ### Optimizations

 * To prevent the slowdown from having to run step 1 (prepare) form multiple instances of consensus, the leader can execute this step for multiple instances in **parallel**;

-_notes about multi-paxos to be completed and improved_
+_TODO: notes about multi-paxos to be completed and improved_